snarfgod/challenge-4/README.md

 # Challenge 4 - Whale Portfolio Analysis

 --- This is a jupyter-notebook-written analysis of 4 whale-fund-portfolios (SOROS FUND MANAGEMENT LLC,PAULSON & CO.INC.,TIGER GLOBAL MANAGEMENT LLC,BERKSHIRE HATHAWAY INC).
-They are compared against the S&P 500 in certain sections that calculate covariance.
+They are compared against the S&P 500 in certain sections that calculate covariance and beta.

 ## Technologies